 What to pack

 Ireland is known for being very green, and that means plenty of rain!
 Rainfall has become a part of Irish life.
 The weather conditions can change quickly in Ireland.
 One minute it’s sunny and warm, the next minute it’s pouring rain.
-Therefore come prepared and bring along a plenty of warm and rain clothes like a sweater, scarf, hat, rain jackets and umbrella, even if it’s summer.
+Therefore come prepared and bring along plenty of warm and rain clothes like a sweater, scarf, hat, rain jackets and umbrella, even if it’s summer.
 Ireland is all about walking, so don’t forget to pack a pair of comfortable shoes.

 What to see

 Don’t try to see everything in one trip.
 Pick a few sections and go slow.
 Be realistic with your itinerary.
 The coastal roads are quite windy and narrow, so you have to go slow.
 What looks to be an hour on the map can actually take up to 3-4 hours if you make a few stops for photos.
 Choose your area of interest and stick to it.

 - Popular Towns and Cities: Dublin city, Cork, Galway, Belfast, Derry/Londonderry, Killarney

 - Less Well Known Cities and Towns: Kilkenny, Sligo, Kinsale, Armagh, Westport, Waterford, Limerick